ASchoknecht/LS3/README.md

 ### Description
 The LS3 Java API can be used to query process models stored as PNML files.
 It was developed at the [Institute AIFB](http://www.aifb.kit.edu/web/Hauptseite/en) of the [Karlsruhe Institute of Technology](http://www.kit.edu/english/index.php) (KIT).
 As it is a research prototype, please reference it in your publications as described below.

-### Used Libraries
+### Code and Used Libraries
+The code is stored as a maven project with pom.xml included for the external library dependencies.
 The following external libraries are used in the LS3 API:

 * [Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP/)
 * [JDOM2](http://www.jdom.org/)